sil3nce1/MouseSimulator/README.md

 - Run client.py [ip] [port] to connect to a running server.

 - OBS: For remote connections you'll need to have port fowarding or you can use a tunelling software like Ngrok.
+- This application does not calculate the right coordinate between two different screen resolution.